-Wallowa Land Trust is now working with the Wolfe family to complete an adjacent 257-acre conservation easement.
-This includes 147 acres of agricultural lands, 110 acres of wetlands and almost a mile of the Lostine River.
-According to Oregon Department of Fish & Wildlife staff, it is one of the healthiest, most intact stretches of river in the Wallowa Valley.
+According to Oregon Department of Fish & Wildlife staff, the easement encompasses one of the healthiest, most intact stretches of the Lostine River in the Wallowa Valley.
 The property and surrounding area have been identified in the Oregon Conservation Strategy as a Priority Wildlife Focal Area for land acquisition as well as a Conservation Opportunity Area for the Blue Mountains Ecoregion.
 Freshwater emergent marsh on the property cools and cleans flows into the Wallowa River and supports Columbia spotted frogs.
 The property also provides habitat for various bird species of concern including bald eagles, osprey and long-billed curlew as well as three federally-listed endangered species of fish – bull trout, steelhead and Chinook salmon.